How to Prevent Slips on Ice More Frequently

 Did you slip anyway?
 We've got you covered

 While these tips are all great for prevention's sake, accidents can happen regardless and they happen to the best of us too.
-The effects of slipping on ice can vary greatly depending on how you fell and where on your body you landed, however any slip resulting in an injury should be addressed right away and not later, especially if it hurts even after 3 days of self-care or it's keeping you from continuing work or daily life.
+The effects of slipping on ice can vary greatly depending on how you fell and where on your body you landed.
+However, any slip that results in an injury should be addressed right away and not later, especially if it hurts even after 3 days of self-care or it's keeping you from continuing work or daily life.

-Our physiotherapist clinic offers not only physiotherapy but also acupuncture and registered massage therapy for your slip-related injury.
-If you have an active claim from ICBC, WorkSafeBC, or applicable insurance companies, then you don't have to worry at all, we've got you covered there too!
+At Triumph Physio and Wellness, we offer not only physiotherapy but also acupuncture and registered massage therapy for your slip-related injury.
+If you have an active claim from ICBC, WorkSafeBC, or applicable insurance companies, then you don't have to worry at all; we've got you covered there too!

-Contact us today if you need assistance while recovering from ice-related slips and tumbles.
-In the meantime, bundle up and stay safe, it's cold out there!
+Contact us today if you need assistance in recovering from ice-related slips and tumbles.
+In the meantime, bundle up and stay safe!
+It's cold out there!

 Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Triumph Physio and Wellness and a clickable link back to this page.